Nlorio/bart-operations/README.md

 # BART_operations

+Project Repository for BART Make and Break problem.
 An optimization solution to schedule the daily make and break operations of BART.
-See final report and presentation for further contextual details, analysis, and results.

-### Final models can be found in the following jupyter notebooks:
-- steadyStateModel_baseline
+## Notebooks

-- steadyStateModel_all10
+- steadyStateModel_baseline.ipynb:
-- steadStateModel_green
+  - Determines the

+## Data

+### Pre-Processing NoteBooks

+## Presentation

+## Report